sinch/sinch-sdk-node/examples/webhooks/README.md

 ```

 Once you received an event, there are 2 things you must do before delegating its handling to a service:
- - `validateAuthorizationHeader()`: Verify the authorization header value to make sure the request has not been tampered with and is intended to your Application (you'll need your application credentials to calculate the signature hash)
+ - `validateAuthenticationHeader()`: Verify the authorization header value to make sure the request has not been tampered with and is intended to your Application (you'll need your application credentials to calculate the signature hash)
- - `parseVerificationEventNotification()`: Revive the event: the request body needs to be parsed and revived.
+ - `parseEvent()`: Revive the event: the request body needs to be parsed and revived.
 In the case of Verification API, this method will just ensure the event type is valid.

 You can then safely handle the event.
 An example is proposed in the [verification.service.ts](./src/services/verification.service.ts)